raleel/mythras-srd/0005_Combat.md

 ### Automatic Fire

-Some firearms automatically chamber the next shot, by using the waste gases, recoilrecoil, or energy from the previous shot.
+Some firearms automatically chamber the next shot, by using the waste gases, recoil, or energy from the previous shot.
 With no need to re-cock, this grants the weapon a range of different firing rates, all dependent on how much ammo the user wishes to release.

 These firing modes are known as Semi-Automatic, Burst and Full-Automatic.
 Whilst this ability can make some guns capable of dealing out fearsome damage, trying to maintain accuracy with recoiling weapons is problematic.
 Assume that the following rules primarily apply to projectile firing automatic weapons.